acyhuang/steering-interface/docs/features/1_steering-comparison.md

 ### Core Behaviors
 1. Comparison Display
    - Only two outputs shown side-by-side at any time
+   - Text above the split view shows "Which response do you prefer?"
    - Left side always shows "original" response (confirmed steers if any)
    - Right side shows "new" response with current parameters (pending steers)
+   - User can click on the response they prefer which triggers confirmation/cancellation flow

 2. Response Management
-   - Original response must be stored for one conversation turn
+   - If the original response has already been generated, we should use that response for the comparison (don't generate a new response)
    - Only the text content of responses is compared
    - Responses are displayed using the existing rendering system

-3. Steering Flow
+3. Steering Flow and Multiple Features
    - Each new steering action compares against the original response
+   - Users can adjust multiple steering features before confirming (i.e. multiple features can be pending at once)
    - Two-step confirmation process:
      a.
 User adjusts steering parameters to see comparison
      b.
 User explicitly confirms desired output
-   - Upon confirmation, pending steers are confirmed and applied for future messages
-   - Upon cancellation, all pending steering changes are reverted to the last confirmed state

-4. Turn Management
-   - A turn is defined by a user message and its corresponding model response
-   - TurnId changes only when the user sends a new message
-   - Users can only steer the current (most recent) message
-   - Previous messages in the conversation cannot be steered

-5. Multiple Feature Steering
-   - Users can adjust multiple steering features before confirming (i.e. multiple features can be pending at once)
    - The "original" response shown in comparison is the last confirmed state
    - Each steering action is tracked with a status:
      - PENDING: Feature has been adjusted but not confirmed
      - CONFIRMED: Feature adjustment has been accepted
    - When generating a steered response, all PENDING features are applied together
+   - Upon confirmation:
+     - All pending steers are confirmed and applied for future messages
-   - After confirmation, all PENDING features become CONFIRMED
+     - All PENDING features become CONFIRMED
+   - Upon cancellation:
+     - All pending steering changes are reverted to the last confirmed state
-   - After rejection, all PENDING features are cleared
+     - All PENDING features are cleared

-6. State Management
+4. State Management
    - Variant state is managed using the SDK's built-in Variant class
    - A single primary variant instance is maintained per session
    - Pending changes are tracked separately from confirmed changes